Neuvillete/Anime-DiscordBot/README.md

-Sure, here is a more refined and comprehensive version of the README:
+Here is a quick guide to understanting this template!

 ```markdown
 # Anime/Manga Search Query Generator